 Today, the Explorer II still sticks rigidly to its roots.
 The latest version is a little bigger and has fancier components regulating its movement than the ones that have come before.
 However, its job remains the same.
 It is a wholly dependable and unfailing companion to doers rather than sayers, and those not concerned with fashion but with achievement.

-Below we will look at the allure of the Rolex Explorer II and it is the absolute essence of Rolex and how you can take ownership of one of the brand’s unsung heroes.
+Below, our Rolex Explorer II guide takes an in-depth look at the allure of this simple, yet robust piece.
+It is the absolute essence of Rolex and our guide points out how you can take ownership of one of the brand’s unsung heroes.

 There are benefits to being the under-the-radar offering from the world’s most famous watchmaker.
 Although the main non-aesthetic difference between the Explorer and the GMT-Master boils down to one having a bezel that spins round while the other doesn’t, the disparity in price between them on the pre-owned market is substantial.